IRooc/miniweb-coreclr/README.md

 with some workarounds voor mac and linux
 * remove "resource" line from Core project.json otherwise it won't build
-* rename /wwwroot/miniweb-resourcefallback directory to /wwwroot/miniweb-resource for edit functionality
+* make symlink from /src/MiniWeb.Core/Resources to /test/TestWeb/wwwroot/miniweb-resource for edit functionality

 Based on the [MiniBlog](https://github.com/madskristensen/miniblog) package by Mats Kristensen.